Living in Wood Green

 Is Wood Green a good place to live?

-How safe is Wood Green?
+What is the population of Wood Green?

-What schools are in Wood Green?
+What are the schools in Wood Green like?

 Where does this data come from?